Expanded Sensory Programming at Kalix in Rolla Made Possible by NDAD

 “Many individuals with low vision and autism face significant barriers to participating in traditional recreational activities due to sensory processing challenges, visual impairments, and limited access to appropriate adaptive tools,” said Natasha Desjarlais of Kalix.

-NDAD’s grant will support the purchase of specialized equipment to create a safe, engaging, and inclusive recreational environment that meets diverse sensory, motor, and accessibility needs.
+To address these challenges, NDAD’s grant will support the purchase of specialized adaptive sensory equipment to create a safe, calming, and engaging environment.
 Funded items include:

 - Tactile sensory panels with high-contrast features